frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-setup.md

   <figcaption>Example of a box tube with a pre-punched hole pattern</figcaption>
 </figure>

+## How are they used in real life?

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 20px;">
   <figure>